-By gender-specific, we mean running shoes with a different last (which defines the fit), cushioning, or even style.
-Most Nike running shoes don’t offer that, and follow the common practice of selling feminine colors in a narrow ‘B’ last and smaller sizes.
+By gender-specific, we mean running shoes that have a different last (which defines the fit) or cushioning.
+Most Nike running shoes do not offer that and follow the common practice of selling feminine colors in a narrow ‘B’ last and smaller sizes.
 There’s nothing wrong with that; most shoe brands do that.

 The sub-categories do not change either.
 There are road, trail, and affordable sub-$100 shoes to choose from, and that’s how we’ve split this guide.

 Like all our guides, we’ll be updating the curated list several times in 2020.
 The first cut leaves the Flex 2019 RN out.

 Though we have been huge fans of Nike’s Free assortment in the past, the recent models aren’t as great.
 Perhaps things will change by the second quarter of 2020, but that’s a bridge to be crossed when we come to it.

 Though Nike markets the React Infinity as a running shoe that reduces injuries, we view the shoe as a cushier and more comfortable version of the Epic React Flyknit.